ctb/titus-blog/src/2015-running-ngs-costs.rst

 $4,000 - Supplies and non-catered food

-$7,500 - travel for 14 lecturers, instructors, and TAs

 $5,000 - assessment contract (max allowed by funding agency)

 $7,500 - honoraria and checks for 5 instructors and 5 TAs